-NOTICE OF 2020 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS

-The 2020 Annual Meeting of Stockholders (Annual Meeting) of OptiNose, Inc. (Company) will be held on Wednesday, June 10, 2020 at 8:30 a.m., local time, at the offices of OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, PA 19067, for the following purposes:
+The 2021 Annual Meeting of Stockholders (Annual Meeting) of OptiNose, Inc. (Company, we, us, and our) will be held on Wednesday, June 9, 2021 at 8:30 a.m., Eastern Time, at the offices of OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, PA 19067, for the following purposes:

-- 1. To elect Joshua A. Tamaroff and William F. Doyle to the Company's Board of Directors, each to serve until the Company's 2023 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified. - 2.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2020. - 3.
+- 1. To elect Peter K. Miller and Tomas J. Heyman to the Company's Board of Directors, each to serve until the Company's 2024 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified. - 2.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2021. - 3.
 To transact any other business that is properly brought before the Annual Meeting or any adjournments or postponements thereof.

-The Company's Board of Directors has fixed the close of business on April 22, 2020 as the record date for determining the stockholders entitled to receive notice of, and to vote at, the Annual Meeting or any adjournments or postponements thereof (Record Date).
-The Annual Meeting may be adjourned or postponed from time to time without notice other than by announcement at the meeting.
+Our Board of Directors has fixed the close of business on April 14, 2021 as the record date for determining the stockholders entitled to receive notice of, and to vote at, the Annual Meeting or any adjournments or postponements thereof (Record Date).
+The Annual Meeting may be adjourned or postponed from time to time without notice other than by announcement at the Annual Meeting.